 What the Examiners Look For?

-- Task Achievement: Did you fully answer the question?
+- Task Response – Did you answer exactly what the prompt asked?

-Even a simple essay can score high if it is structured, clear, and error-free.
+Even simple writing can score well if it is clear, relevant, and grammatically correct.

 Clever Tricks for Each Task